‘For Honor’ Contracts Can Now Be Completed In PvP Or Against The AI, Duel Event Begins This Weekend

 All of these changes are now available on PC versions of For Honor.
 PlayStation 4 and Xbox One versions of the game will be updated as soon as possible.
 All fixes and changes are expected to come to consoles unless otherwise noted as specific to the PC in the patch notes.
 Players across all platforms can also contribute to the weekend Duel event starting soon, though.
 Players can earn 2,000 Steel for completing the Community Order of dueling against other players.
 Check out the official website for the specific number of duels required on each platform.

 Clearly, Ubisoft continues to support For Honor on all platforms with patches and fixes.
 In fact, the fighter title was recently updated just last week with a welcome change to the amount of Steel rewarded to players across all multiplayer activities.
 As the Inquisitr reported, players now earn 25 percent more Steel from multiplayer matches.
 Daily Orders now reward 33 percent more Steel and other Orders are worth 50 percent more Steel.
 Even Community Orders offer more Steel to players like the upcoming 2,000 Steel reward for this weekend’s Duel event.
-Previously, an event like would likely be worth just 1,000 Steel to players.
+Previously, an event would likely be worth just 1,000 Steel to players.

 Warriors, we are happy to re-introduce the High Fort map to the game!
 It should appear in your playlist throughout the day. pic.twitter.com/4wlnBF71kT